-The tradition of Oloolu masquerade forbid its bearer to meet his woman 30 days before coming out.
-Also, during the display, the bearer must not wear shoes or carry any load other than Oloolu costume which include different pieces of clothes, a net, a human thigh bone, and a female skull attached to its head which makes it look more dreadful.
+The tradition of Oloolu forbids its bearer to meet his woman 30 days before coming out.
+Also, during the display, the bearer must not wear shoes or carry any load other than the Oloolu costume which includes different pieces of clothes, a net, a human thigh bone, and a female skull attached to its head which makes it look more dreadful.

 Thanks for reading, OldNaija.com